Nexae/HappyKit/README.md

 python mac.py
 ```

-Please note that there will be official support for Mac by <b>September 1, 2014</b>.
+There will be official support for Mac by <b>September 1, 2014</b>.

 <h3>Windows: </h3>